 The IcyBreeze Cooler Chill Package is a solid choice, and one of the few options available.
 Pack it with ice or other frozen items, and start it up.
-The power supply cord plugs usually into a cigarette lighter and doubles as a pseudo-AC unit and cooler.
+Its power supply cord plugs into a cigarette lighter and doubles as a pseudo-AC unit and cooler.
 Customers were mostly satisfied, with one noting that block ice works best.

 12V Fans for a Car

 You may be starting to realize that your ticket to Chill City may not exist for your personal car – at least, not a real air conditioner.
 However, you still have options, and they are far more affordable.
 While an AC unit cools the car overall, you can direct a fan toward you specifically.
 This is especially efficient because, rather than cooling an entire car, these fans work by pushing away warm air produced by body heat, producing a cooling effect.